 · present ideas effectively in oral, written, or graphic form

-· determine those areas of the environment affected by specific urban development projects for the Environmental Planning specialty
+· determine those areas of the environment affected by specific urban development projects

-· understand the mathematics and engineering involved for the Environmental Planning specialty
+· understand the mathematics and engineering involved

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
-Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 5/10.)
+Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 11/14.)

 Completion of a bachelor's degree in engineering, applied science or urban & regional planning at an accredited college or university including or supplemented by coursework in environmental science or ecology.

-Four years of technical city planning experience.
+Five years of technical city planning experience.

-Two years of supervisory city planning work in the area of specialization.
+Two years of supervisory city planning work.